IndigoNakamoto/Litecoin-OpenSource-Fund/docs/projects/general_fund.md

 ---
 title: 'General Fund'
-summary: 'We help you find and support open-source Bitcoin projects - helping create a better tomorrow, today.'
+summary: 'We help you find and support open-source Litecoin projects - helping create a better tomorrow, today.'
-nym: 'OpenSats'
+nym: 'Litecoin Foundation FOSS Council'
 website: 'https://opensats.org'
 coverImage: '/static/images/projects/opensats_logo.png'
 git: 'opensats'
 twitter: 'opensats'
 zaprite: '32WbND8heqmY5wYYnIpa'
 hidden: false
-bonusUSD: 4670000
+bonusUSD: 100000
 ---

 The OpenSats General Fund is a pool of money that is used to support